lclarkmichalek/site/content/post/monitoring-queue.md

 The other thing to note about this metric is that we have a label on it.
 Prometheus allows you to add labels to your metrics, adding additional dimensions.
-In Qubit, we have a convention of having a label called result, which has two values: `success` and `failure`.
+In Qubit, we have a convention of having a label on this kind of counter called result, which has two values: `success` and `failure`.

 The second metric is the variable `kinesisWriteDuration`, registered as `stashdef_kinesis_message_write_duration_seconds`.
 Much the same as the above,